FXOpen

 What Is an ABCD Pattern?

-The ABCD pattern is one of the most basic yet effective harmonic patterns out there.
-It gives traders an idea of where the market might reverse and, when combined with other forms of technical analysis, it may be a great addition to your trading arsenal.
+The ABCD pattern is one of the basic harmonic patterns.
+It gives traders an idea of where the market might reverse.
+Therefore, when combined with other forms of technical analysis, it may be a great addition to your trading arsenal.

 The ABCD pattern comprises two legs, AB and CD, and one retracement, BC, with D as an entry point.
 More specifically, an ABCD can be identified by: